osmcode/osmium-tool/man/osmium-extract.md

     envelope of the polygon specified for the extract.
 Note that strategies other than "simple" can put nodes outside those bounds into the output file.

---with-history
-:   Specify that the input file is a history file.
-The output file(s) will also
-    be history file(s).

 @MAN_COMMON_OPTIONS@